SDKs

 Select which flags to fetch

-Provide some targeting attributes upfront so that any flag logic that depends on those attributes can be partially reduced on the edge
+Provide some targeting attributes upfront so that any flag logic that depends on those attributes can be on the edge

 This is useful for: